learn-co-curriculum/phase-3-active-record-migrations/README.md

 ### Setting Up Your Migration

-1. Make a directory in this directory called `db`.
+1. If you haven't done so already, fork and clone this repository via Github.
+(This is marked as a Readme so you'll need to open this on Github.)
+Make a directory in this directory called `db`.
 Then within the `db` directory, create a `migrate` directory.

 2. In the migrate directory, create a file called `01_create_artists.rb` (we'll talk about why we added the 01 later).